andrejbauer/homotopy-type-theory-course/README.md

 * Pushouts and retracts of cofibrations are cofibrations
 * Any map decomposes functorially as a composite of a cofibration followed by a fibration
 * Quillen closed model category
-* Model category on Top with homotopy equivalences, Hurewicz fibrations, and Hurewicz cofibrations
+* Model category on `Top` with homotopy equivalences, Hurewicz fibrations, and Hurewicz cofibrations

 ####  Homotopy and the homotopy category

 * Cylinder object, left homotopy
 * Path object, right homotopy
-* Homotopy classes of maps X->Y where X is cofibrant and Y is fibrant
+* Homotopy classes of maps `X → Y` where `X` is cofibrant and `Y` is fibrant
 * Abstract localization and the homotopy category
 * Cylinder object, path objects, and correspondence in the category of pointed topological spaces

-#### Homotopies of homotopies in and abstract model category.
-Suspension in a pointed model category
+#### Homotopies and suspensions in model categories

-* Left homotopy of left homotopies with motivation from Top
+* Left homotopy of left homotopies in a model category, motivated by `Top`
 * Correspondence between left and right homotopies
-* Category Hom(X,Y) with objects morphisms X->Y and morphisms equivalence classes of left homotopies; interpretation in Top
+* The category `Hom(X,Y)` with objects morphisms `X → Y` and morphisms equivalence classes of left homotopies; interpretation in `Top`
 * Suspension in a pointed model category and the suspension functor on its homotopy category

 ### Homotopy type theory